wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

    This `npm install` will also "npm install" the client code.
    If you need to change the client code (and you don't), just run `npm run client-build` again to rebuild the `bundle.js`.
+1. Implement the missing functions and tests.
+   Each missing function has a comment describing exactly what to do.
+   Once `npm test` succeeds, you're done.
+   The missing code and tests are in:
+   * `lib/db.js`: the db code, modified to use Promises.
+   * `server.js`: implementation of an express server that serves the HTML and client-side JS.
+   * `test/render-component-spec.js`: implement the two tests
+     needed to check the serving of the HTML and CSS.
 1. `$ npm test`.
 You will see some tests fail.
    These are tests for the code you will write.
 There are three tests:
    * `render-component-spec.js`: the tests that raise the app and